blw-ofag-ufag/eCH-0266/README.md

 2. Team CCDT reviews the PR and merges the code into the appropriate Release branch. **Only the CCDT Team can merge those PRs.**

-3. Once a Release is considered complete, the CCDT Team MUST publish a pre-release from this branch. **Exception** to that is a patch version, which does not need an eCH review process.
+3. Once a release is considered complete, the CCDT Team MUST publish a pre-release from this branch. **Exception** to that is a patch version, which does not need an eCH review process.
 A patch release can thus be merged into main and published as a new version by the CCDT alone.

     Pre-releases are tagged according to the versioning rules (see above) and given a meaningful name.
     ![image](https://github.com/user-attachments/assets/8c030ce4-983a-4806-9942-62aa4873cb66)